Soft graviton exchange and the information paradox: Scattering amplitudes on the horizon

 The last term is now easily simplified since the delta functions do not have any derivatives on them anymore.
 Therefore we may simply remove the integrals and set $x=0=y$.
 However, in that case $x\p_x+y\p_y=0$ provided $\mathfrak{h}^-_{xx}(0)$ and $\mathfrak{h}^+_{yy}(0)$ are regular.
 We therefore have

 where we reinserted \eqref{eqn:shapiroACV}.
 Comparison with \eqref{eq:discacc1} now shows that we can identify $\Delta^{-1}_{xxyy}=-\tfrac{1}{2}\mu^2\lambda$.
 Inversion is now straightforward:

 This gives the on-shell Shapiro delay factor to reproduce \eqref{eqn:shapiroQM}.
 This proves that the discrepancy between \eqref{eqn:shapiroQM} and \eqref{eqn:shapiroResult} really arises from a choice of the specific shape of the metric perturbations made in the first quantisation calculations of \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}.
-Therefore, we conclude that allowing for arbitrary off-shell perturbations generalises this relation, resulting in \eqref{eqn:shapiroResult}.
-It is remarkable that the result is a mere renormalisation of the prefactor.
-Considering the $\ell=0$ mode, which is the most dominant, this results in a factor of two compared to the first quantisation calculations; it is of interest to understand this better.
+Considering the $\ell=0$ mode, which is the most dominant, this results in a factor of two compared to the first quantisation calculations.
+To understand this better, we first note that the general operators \eqref{eqn:opers2d} can be written, using \eqref{eq:potsol1} as: